Komikwerks: History

 The company's books and illustrations were featured in "Mothwoman", the November 21, 2005 episode of the NBC primetime TV series Las Vegas.

 The first wave of books from the Actionopolis line were released in September 2006.
 Titles include The Forest King by Dan Mishkin and Tom Mandrake, What I did on my Hypergalactic Interstellar Summer Vacation by Adam Beechen and Dan Hipp, Heir to Fire by Rob M. Worley and Mike Dubisch, Spirit of the Samurai by Gary Reed and Rick Hoberg and The Anubis Tapestry by Bruce Zick, Blackfoot Braves Society by Christopher E. Long and Michael Geiger.

 On March 30, 2007, The CW Television Network announced that an animated series based on World of Quest would be part of its 2008/2009–present lineup.

-On March 15, 2008, World of Quest debuted on The CW Television Network.
+On March 15, 2008, World of Quest debuted on the Kids WB! block for The CW Television Network.